-\item \textit{DR2: Fine-Grained Control}.
+\item \textbf{DR2: Fine-Grained Control}.
 The toolkit should provide fine-grained control of individual actuator vibration characteristics such as intensity and frequency to support expressivity.
 Regardless of the number of actuators employed in the system, the control mechanism should have a high bandwidth and low latency.

-\item \textit{DR3: Usability}.
-The toolkit should provide an intuitive design interface for authoring vibrotactile spatial patterns.
-To leverage designers' prior design knowledge, the toolkit should be compatible with existing vibrotactile waveform editors such as Syntacts \cite{pezent2020syntacts}, VIREO \cite{terenti2023vireo}, and Meta Haptics Studio \cite{oculus2023haptics}.
+\item \textbf{DR3: Usability}.
+The toolkit should provide an intuitive design interface for authoring vibrotactile spatial patterns that leverages designers' prior design knowledge and is compatible with existing vibrotactile waveform editors such as Syntacts \cite{pezent2020syntacts}, VIREO \cite{terenti2023vireo}, and Meta Haptics Studio \cite{oculus2023haptics}.